-(a) Cash and cash equivalents
+(a) Cash and Cash Equivalents

 The credit risk for cash in banks is considered negligible, since the counterparties are reputable banks with high quality external credit ratings.
-Cash in banks are insured by the Philippine Deposit Insurance Corporation up to a maximum coverage of P0.5 million per depositor per banking institution.
+Cash in banks are insured by the Philippine Deposit Insurance Corporation up to a maximum coverage of P0.5 million (P1.0 million effective March 15, 2025) per depositor per banking institution.

-(b) Trade and other receivables
+(b) Trade and Other Receivables

 In respect to trade and other receivables, the Company is exposed to a significant credit risk exposure to its distributors which account to 100% of the Company's sales.
-Ultimately, however, the Company is significantly exposed to credit risk to a counterparty transacting with one of their distributors which accounts for 76% and 70% as of December 31, 2023 and 2022, respectively, of the total credit risk exposure on trade and other receivables.
+Ultimately, however, the Company is significantly exposed to credit risk to a counterparty transacting with one of their distributors which accounts for 80% and 76% as of December 31, 2024 and 2023, respectively, of the total credit risk exposure on trade and other receivables.
 Despite the significant concentration of risk, the Company still considers the credit risk for trade and other receivables negligible since the receivable in question does not have a history of default.

 The Company applies the PFRS 9 simplified approach in measuring ECL which uses a lifetime expected loss allowance for all trade receivables and other receivables.
-The expected loss rates of receivables (other than receivables from government hospitals) are based on the monthly aging of receivables of the Company over a period of 36 months before December 31, 2023 and 2022, respectively.
+The expected loss rates of receivables (other than receivables from government hospitals) are based on the monthly aging of receivables of the Company over a period of 36 months before December 31, 2024 and 2023, respectively.
 The historical loss rates are adjusted to reflect current and forward-looking information on macroeconomic factors affecting the ability of the customers to settle the receivables.
 The Company has identified the retail price index and inflation rate to be the most relevant factors, and accordingly adjusts the historical loss rates based on expected changes in these factors.